 7 Palm Tree Watering Tips

-- Mulch around the tree to help the soil to stay moist longer.
+- Apply mulch around the tree to extend soil moisture retention.

-- Plant palm with the plants that have the same watering requirements.
+- Pair your palm with plants that share similar watering needs.

-- During winter allow for the soil to dry between watering.
+- During the winter months, allow the soil to dry between watering sessions.

 Here is a great article on palm tree care.